 - If you expect a seasonal cash flow crunch, prepare for it by speaking to your bank about an overdraft.

-Take advantage of any special deals that might be relevant for your business.
+- Take advantage of any special deals that might be relevant to your business.
 For example, if you need to purchase a printer, be on the lookout for post-Christmas sales.
 Also, look for rental deals or discounts on yearly subscriptions versus pay-as-you-go options.

 - Practice gratitude.
 Count your blessings every day.
 Remind yourself why you love what you do and why you are grateful to have a supportive environment that enables it.

-– Give yourself permission to rest, to nourish and recharge your mind, body and spirit so that you can meet yourself where you are at.
+- Give yourself permission to rest, to nourish and recharge your mind, body and spirit so that you can meet yourself where you are.

-Make time for friends and family to remind yourself to stay real, reconnect, and to stay grounded.
+- Make time for friends and family to remind yourself to stay real, reconnect, and stay grounded.

 - The beginning of the year is a great time to get in touch with clients, suppliers and other stakeholders.
 A personal phone call or email to wish them well for the New Year is a good way to get on their radar early in the year.
 The quiet first few weeks of the year are also a great time to meet your contacts to discuss how you can work together over the months to come. – Anton van Heerden, former Managing Director of Sage Africa & Middle East